U.S. seizes Tyrannosaurus bones on suspicion of smuggling

 The bones of the tyrannosaurus bataar, an eight-foot-tall, 24-foot-long cousin of the Tyrannosaurus rex, were taken in a moving van from the Cadogan Tate Fine Art storage company in Queens, where they had been stored in four large wooden crates.

-The President of Mongolia, Elbegdorj Tsakhia, demanded that the skeleton be returned to his country after it was auctioned on May 20 for $1.05 million by Dallas-based Heritage Auctions.
+The President of Mongolia, Elbegdorj Tsakhia, demanded that the skeleton be returned to his country after it was auctioned on May 20 for $1.05 million (673,600 pounds) by Dallas-based Heritage Auctions.

 The buyer of the skeleton was never disclosed.
 But the man who acquired the skeleton and offered it to Heritage for auction, said he has been unfairly labeled as a smuggler.